Huzza27/Sticker-Buisness-Software/README.md

 # Sticker-Buisness-Software
-All of the stuff I have done for the sticket buisness
+All of the stuff I have written for the sticker buisness, so just the web scraper